orchidsoftware/blog/source/_posts/lasting-stack.md

 There are a lot of different stacks in trend right now for building an application.
 Every year or two, a new product appears that causes a lot of hype on the net and people to rush to rewrite their projects.

-There are a lot of different stacks in trend right now for building an application.
-Every year or two, a new product appears that causes a lot of hype on the net and people to rush to rewrite their projects.

 But the laravel Orchid administration panel is in no hurry to make changes.
 Does not participate in page building: